On straightening for Segal spaces: Fibrations of double categories

 Next, let us verify that each $\Psi^\perp(\dcat{D})(m, -)\rt \dcat{C}(m, -)$ is a right fibration.
 By the horizontal Segal condition, it suffices to treat the case $m=0$ and $m=1$.
 Unraveling the definitions, we have to verify that there are contractible spaces of diagonal lifts

 with the following property: the vertical arrow in $[0, 1]$, respectively the vertical arrows in $\{00, 11\}\times [0, 1]$, are sent to cartesian vertical arrows in $\dcat{D}$.
 For the left square, there is a unique such lift since $\dcat{D}(0, -)\rt \dcat{C}(0, -)$ is a cartesian fibration.
-For the right square, we have to verify that for any diagram
+For the right square, we have to verify that for any solid diagram

-there exists a unique dashed extension as indicated, with the property that the two arrows $x_{00, 0}\vto x_{00, 1}$ and $x_{11, 0}\vto x_{11, 1}$ are cartesian.
+there exist unique objects $x_{00, 0}, x_{01, 0}, x_{11, 0}$ together with a dashed extension as indicated, such that the two arrows $x_{00, 0}\vto x_{00, 1}$ and $x_{11, 0}\vto x_{11, 1}$ are cartesian.
 To see this, first take these two arrows to be the (unique) cartesian lifts of their image in $\dcat{C}$.
 Then the top square can be filled uniquely using that $\dcat{D}\rt \dcat{C}$ is a left fibration in the horizontal direction.
 The right square (living entirely in the vertical direction) can then be filled uniquely since $x_{11, 0}\vto x_{11, 1}$ was cartesian.